artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 ## How It Works

-Qwen3-TTS uses a flow-matching architecture to generate speech directly from text.
+Qwen3-TTS uses a discrete speech-token language-model architecture and supports a dual-track hybrid streaming mode for low-latency synthesis.
 The process differs depending on whether you're using a preset voice or cloning:

 **Preset voices** use the CustomVoice model.
 You provide text and a speaker name, and optionally a style instruction (e.g. "speak with calm authority").
 The model generates speech matching that speaker's characteristics and your style direction.